bpmcdevitt/homelab_scripts/Overview.md

 1. TODO RESEARCH: can we figure out a way to start a base template VM, and based on a set of vulns that we give the VM at deploy time, spin up the VM with those vulns?

+2. TODO OpenVas VM

-2. TODO Kanban board (investigate opensource JIRA alternatives)
+3. TODO Kanban board (investigate opensource JIRA alternatives)

     -   Atlassian offers confluence, bitbucket, and jira all for $10 per year per 10 users.
 I like these tools, so I am more than happy to pay them for them.

-3. TODO Issue tracking (bugzilla maybe?)
+4. TODO Issue tracking (bugzilla maybe?)

-4. TODO Wiki - (as close to confluence as we can find)
+5. TODO Wiki - (as close to confluence as we can find)

-5. DONE Pentest System (Kali linux and/or pentoo)
+6. DONE Pentest System (Kali linux and/or pentoo)

     -   [Build your own custom Kali iso](https://docs.kali.org/development/live-build-a-custom-kali-iso)
     -   [pentoo](https://www.pentoo.ch/download)